-Gooding County's case rate is in the moderate tier and there are no special circumstances inflating that number.
-Impact on the local and regional hospital level is high.
-SCPHD is also monitoring one controlled outbreak in a long term care facility.
-The positivity rate is in the critical risk tier, but this metric has the least weight in the overall assessment.
+Gooding County's case rate is in the critical risk tier and there are no special circumstances inflating that number.
+Impact on the local and regional hospital level is critical.
+SCPHD is also monitoring one controlled outbreak in a long term care facility and recent case surge has heavily impacted epidemiological efforts to contact trace and investigate the disease.
+The positivity rate is in the critical tier.

-Taking all major factors into account, the overall determined risk level is high.
+Taking all major factors into account, the overall determined risk level is critical.